-Best Suburbs of Tampa, Florida for 2019
+Best Suburbs in Tampa, Florida

 Tampa Bay is an eclectic mix of parks, breweries, waterfront dining, impressive real estate, and pedestrian-friendly historic districts that are both charming and vibrant.
 Located on an inlet on the west coast of Florida, Tampa Bay is like metro Orlando’s cooler, calmer, and more stylish older sister.
 The area’s booming economic and financial districts makes it a popular place for transplants to the Florida area.
 Some parts of the Bay area have something going on every weekend, while others are more quiet, reserved, and slow-paced.